Cathay Pacific to close U.S. cabin crew bases, laying off 286 staff

-SYDNEY (Reuters) - Hong Kong’s Cathay Pacific Airways Ltd (0293.HK) will close its three cabin crew bases in the United States, the airline said on Friday, laying off 286 staff as the coronavirus pandemic has virtually halted global travel.
+SYDNEY, April 17 (Reuters) - Hong Kong’s Cathay Pacific Airways Ltd will close its three cabin crew bases in the United States, the airline said on Friday, laying off 286 staff as the coronavirus pandemic has virtually halted global travel.

 In a statement, the airline said it was communicating with the affected crew in New York, San Francisco and Los Angeles as well as their union.